CSCI-GA-2820-SP23-001/customers/README.md

 This is the Customers flask API application.
 The `/service` folder contains the application models in the `models.py` file and the service routes in the `routes.py` file.
 The `/tests` folder has test case starter code for testing the model and the service separately.

-## Automatic Setup

-The best way to use this repo is to start your own repo using it as a git template.
-To do this just press the green **Use this template** button in GitHub and this will become the source for your repository.

 ## Manual Setup

-You can also clone this repository and then copy and paste the starter code into your project repo folder on your local computer.
+You can clone this repository and then copy and paste as starter code into your project repo folder on your local computer.
 Be careful not to copy over your own `README.md` file so be selective in what you copy.

 There are 4 hidden files that you will need to copy manually if you use the system file explorer to copy files from this folder into your repo folder.